SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_ble_provisioning_aws_devkit/readme.md

 > **Note** :
  The included Cloud connectivity certificates are for reference only.
 If using default certificates in the release, the cloud connection will not work.
 You must replace the default certificates with valid certificates while connecting to the appropriate Cloud/OpenSSL Server.

+> **Note**: For recommended settings, see the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application

-The following instructions are provied in [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:
+The following instructions are provided in [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) to:

 - Build the application.
 - Flash, run, and debug the application.